Fourth scientific day of RHU Marvelous

 Myocardial infarction (120,000 cases each year in France) and ischemic stroke (130,000 cases each year in France) can be fatal or leave severe sequelae.

-The MARVELOUS project will allow the development of a new, faster and more accurate method to analyse magnetic resonance imaging (MRI) images of heart or brain that are essential for optimal emergency care of these patients.
+The MARVELOUS project aimed at developing of a new, faster and more accurate method to analyse magnetic resonance imaging (MRI) images of heart or brain that are essential for optimal emergency care of these patients.

-Professor Michel Ovize who is the scientific coordinator is Professor of Cardiology at University Claude Bernard, Lyon and head of the department of cardiovascular functional explorations at Hôpital Louis Pradel, Lyon, France
+Professor Michel Ovize the first scientific coordinator is Professor of Cardiology at University Claude Bernard, Lyon and head of the department of cardiovascular functional explorations at Hôpital Louis Pradel, Lyon, France.
+In 2020 Professor Norbert Nighoghossian, Professor of Neurology and Head of the Neurology Department of the Vascular Neurology Department of the University Hospital of Lyon, took over the role of scientific coordinator.

-This innovative and large-scale health research project will be conducted with the support of the Lyonbiopôle competitiveness cluster.
+This innovative and large-scale health research project is conducted with the support of the Lyonbiopôle competitiveness cluster.